 His Educational Background

-Thorne went to school in Caltech where he graduated with a B.S. in 1962.
-In 1963, he graduated from Princeton with a Ph.D. where he wrote his thesis on Geometrodynamics of Cylindrical System which he completed with guidance and supervision from John Wheeler who is himself a relativist.
+Thorne attended Logan High School obtained his degree at California Institute of Technology (Caltech) in 1962.
+The following year he graduated from Princeton with his doctorate; his thesis was titled “on Geometrodynamics of Cylindrical System” which he completed with guidance and supervision from John Wheeler who is himself a relativist.

-In the year 2009, he resigned from his prestigious position at Caltech to pursue a career in Hollywood where he hoped to make a career out of writing and making movies for the big screen.
-As it happens, his first ever film project will have him teaming up with no other than Christopher Nolan who is most known for his work as director of the Dark Knight movies.
+He resigned from his prestigious position at Caltech to pursue a career in writing and making movies for the big screen.
+His first ever film project involved Christopher Nolan who is most known for his work as director of the Dark Knight movies.

 His Academic Career

 In the years of his involvement with the academe, Kip S. Thorne made for an excellent mentor and advisor for many young, bright minds many of whom are now known for their works as leading theorists.
-His students are now making huge impacts in many scientific fields.
-In fact, no less than 50 students have received their Ph.D.’s in Caltech under his guidance.
+No less than 50 students have received their doctorates at Caltech under his guidance.

 On LIGO and Gravitational Waves